ZCHGorg/NGINX-HDGL/README.md

 #  STEP 2 — Upload files to both nodes
 From your local machine:
-Bash# Replace with your actual node IPs or hostnames
+# Replace with your actual node IPs or hostnames

 # Upload to Node A
 ```bash